Mixtures

 Grade 5 Science Worksheets

-A mixture is a substance in which two or more substances are mixed without a chemical reaction between them.
+A mixture is a combination of two or more substances are mixed without a chemical reaction between them.
 The substances retain their original properties and can be separated from the mixture if need be.
 For example – a bowl of cereals mix, cookie dough, salt mixed in water, carbon dioxide in coke, a tossed salad etc. Air is the most common mixture around us.

 Schedule a Free session to clear worksheet doubts